rugbyprof/4443-Internet-Programming/Assignment-2.md

 - Run `$ wget http://198.199.107.73/Template-ComingSoon.zip`
 - In a web browser, go to http://your.ip.address/
-- If you see "Joe Sixpack", then success!!
+- If you see the countdown timer, then success!!